-44 charged with rioting to appear in Hong Kong court
+More than 20 charged with rioting appear in Hong Kong court

-HONG KONG (AP) — Supporters rallied outside a court in Hong Kong on Wednesday ahead of an appearance by more than 40 fellow protesters who have been charged with rioting.
+HONG KONG (AP) — Supporters rallied outside a court in Hong Kong on Wednesday ahead of an appearance by 23 fellow protesters who have been charged with rioting.

 Standing in a heavy rain, they chanted “Reclaim Hong Kong, revolution of our times” in what has become a familiar refrain.
 They are protesting China’s influence in the city, a semi-autonomous Chinese territory with its own laws and legal system.

 Police said late Tuesday that 44 people had been charged with rioting and one other with possessing offensive weapons.
+It wasn’t immediately clear if the others would appear in court later.

 They were detained after clashes with police at an unauthorized protest in the western part of Hong Kong island on Sunday.

 The riot charges are the most serious brought since protests began last month.
 News of the charges prompted quickly organized protests outside two police stations.

-Note: This story has been corrected to show not all of the 44 charged were appearing in court Wednesday.